The Meaning of Hitler: Film adaptation

 In 2020, filmmakers Michael Tucker and Petra Epperlein released their documentary, The Meaning of Hitler.
-Not an actual adaptation of Haffner's book, the filmmakers use it as a jumping off point and a pace to constantly return to.
+Not an actual adaptation of Haffner's book, the filmmakers use it as a jumping off point and a place to constantly return to.
 Variety described the film as "a free-form, go-with-the-flow meditation on the Nazi era, made in the exploratory road-movie spirit of Werner Herzog’s recent documentaries," and The Hollywood Reporter wrote that the film "aims to pierce the aura of legend that has built up around Adolf Hitler and his Nazi regime," and calls it "An intellectual inquiry with burning present-day resonance, ... [and[ also a road trip through some of the darkest chapters of European history ... [which] shines a cleansing light on a mythology that stretches across a century. ...[The film] is an urgent warning about the blind spots that have led us to the present moment, and the need to understand the dynamic at work in Hitler's ascent."
 The 92 minute film had its world premiere with an online screening at the DOC NYC festival on 11 November 2020.

 The film features several historians, experts, and commentators on German and Jewish history: